HackGT/team-formation/README.md

 Team Formation application

-In the client folder, run: `npm start` to launch the react application.
+In the client folder, run: `npm run serve` to launch the react application.